November 3, 2023

-When making concrete it's important to use the correct concrete mixing ratios to produce a strong, durable concrete mix.
+When making your own concrete it's important to use the correct concrete mixing ratios to produce a strong, durable concrete mixture.

-Mixing water with the cement, sand, and stone will form a paste that will bind the materials together until the mix hardens.
-The strength properties of the concrete are inversely proportional to the water/cement ratio.
+The proper mixture of water with the cement, sand, and stone forms a paste that coats the stone and binds the materials together after the mix hardens.

-Accurate concrete mixing ratios can be achieved by measuring the dry materials using buckets or some other kind of measuring device.
-By measuring the mixing ratios you will have a consistent concrete mix throughout your entire project.
+Accurate concrete mixing ratios can be achieved by measuring the dry materials using buckets or even a shovel.

 To produce a 3000 psi cubic yard of concrete (27 cubic feet) the concrete mixture ratio is:

 This mixing ratio will give you a concrete mix that is strong, durable, and good for most concrete projects.

 A cubic yard of concrete will fill an area 8 feet wide by 10 feet long by 4 inches thick, or 80 square feet @ 4 inches thick.